trialtest-dev/WhatYouEat/README.md

 ## Usage
 Every time you shift you poo.
 I guess you didn't drink enough water because they're the little pebbly shits that rapid fire plop into the toilet.
 Every shit will remove 1 saturation if full, or 1 hunger if saturation is zero.
 Yes, you can kill yourself from starvation from shitting too much.

 Eating some foods (raw beef, raw pork, swords, apple) will make you shit out something... unique.

-Of course, that's even more detrimental to your health than normal pooing.
+**Beef & Pork:** Takes 6 "pushes" to birth a cow or pig.
+Take 2.25 hearts of damage.
+**Iron Sword:** Takes 1.5 hearts of damage, sword comes out your ass.
+**Apple:** You shit out a tree.
+Don't swallow fruit seeds guys!

+The first time you touch something with the name "Poo", you'll see a message from the game calling you nasty and inflicting you with poison since touching feces *is* unsanitary.
+Further touching is unnecessary and won't trigger anything (but really, don't touch poo) for the sake of not getting poisoned since the item pickup radius is relatively high.